 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 When I think of a True Fashionista, one of the first women who comes to mind is Judith of the blog Style Crone.
-I have enjoyed her blog and amazing personal style for years and was thrilled when I saw her featured in Ari Seth Cohen’s blog and book Advanced Style.
+I have enjoyed her blog and amazing personal style for years and was thrilled when I saw her featured in Ari Seth Cohen’s book Advanced Style.
 I was so honored that she agreed to be part of this series.

 Style Crone, as stated on her About page, is “Dedicated to the older woman, in her most creative, outrageous, authentic, powerful, adventurous, funny, and proud era.
 Let’s take back the word crone, to its original meaning, signifying a woman of a “certain age’ who embodies all her life’s wisdom, knowledge, experience, and love.”
 Judith’s personal style is so quirky, colorful, sophisticated, and completely unique.
 She inspires me to give clothing an atypical new life, to embrace color, and make me crave a fabulous hat collection.